MdFarzan/Asyncronous-Logic-in-C/README.md

-# C/C++
-Asynchronous whole number to hex and octal converter:
+# Asynchronous whole number to hex and octal converter

 This program can converter whole numbers to hex and decimal asynchronously.
 Not really! but looks like asynchronous.

 Getting started: